NLnetLabs/rpki-doc/source/krill/remote-publishing.rst

 You can list all publishers in Krill using the command below.
-Note that the list of publishers will include any embedded Krill CAs as well as any possible remote (RFC 8181 compliant) publishers:
+Note that the list of publishers will include any embedded Krill CAs as well as any possible remote (RFC 8181 compliant) publishers.

 CLI
 ---